 When your customers go out of their way to recommend your product or service to others, let them know that you see and appreciate it!
 If you spot someone recommending your business on social media, for example, reply to say thanks.
 It shows you’re paying attention and that their testimony means something to you.

 Another way to recognize your brand advocates is with a referral program.
 For example, we give our customers a $100 Amazon gift card when they refer someone who becomes a customer (and that new customer gets a $50 credit on their account).

 Retaining customers is a balancing act

-There are many tactics, but no shortcuts; you can’t “hack” a personal relationship, so why should we assume business relationships are any different?
-Truth is, the tactics above should hopefully give you some fresh ideas for approaching retention, but they’re not a cure-all.
+There are many customer retention strategies, but there are no shortcuts.
+You can’t hack a personal relationship, so why should we assume business relationships are any different?

+The bottom line is that the strategies above should hopefully give you some fresh ideas for approaching retention, but they’re not a cure-all.
 Your product and service will do most of the heavy lifting in keeping customers loyal, and there are no shortcuts for that.